What do we believe

 Katie joined the staff team in July 2017 as the Youth & Children’s Minister.
 She’s previously worked in both University and Parish ministries.
 Before completing her Bachelor of Theology at Moore College, she completed a Bachelor of Science (Biology) at Wollongong Uni.
 She grew up in ‘The Shire’, loves good coffee, playing with her nephews and niece, and going on various adventures.

-Stephanie Colacino Ministry Trainee
+Stephanie Colocino Ministry Trainee

 Bronwyn Young Office Manager

-Bronwyn works in the office on Mondays and Thursdays dealing with a variety of tasks including finance, in-house design for the website, brochures and flyers and the day to day minutiae of parish life
+Bronwyn works in the office on Mondays and Thursdays dealing with a variety of tasks including finance, in house design for the website, brochures and flyers and the day to day minutiae of parish life.

 Sharon Badman Wedding Secretary

-Anne Luo Administration Assistant
+Anne Luo, Administrative Assistant

 The history of Ryde has long been associated with the Church of St Anne.
 It is the third oldest church in Australia.

-The Nave of St Annes was originally a schoolhouse which was built in 1826.
+The nave of St Annes was originally a schoolhouse which was built in 1826.
 In 1838 another schoolhouse was built on the corner of Victoria Rd and Belmore Streets allowing the original building to become St Anne’s Church.
 A Chancel and Bell Tower were added and the building was consecrated by Bishop Barker in 1870.

 The Centenary Memorial Hall built in the 1920s to accommodate the growing number of Sunday School children was demolished in 1999 to make way for the Ryde Anglican Centre.